 There are a few types of mulch out there available to you, or you can make your own which is probably the best option.
 We’ll share what we’ve used and what mulch we prefer.

-- Hay mulch – this can oftentimes be found for free.
+This can oftentimes be found for free.
 Hay and straw make good mulch because they lay like a blanket over your soil, suppressing weeds and insulating the soil.
 It’s extremely important that you’re not getting hay or straw that has been sprayed.
 You do not want to introduce those chemicals into your garden.

 Hay doesn’t add too much nutrition to the soil, so this is a better option if your soil is already well established, healthy and full of nutrients.

-- Wood shavings or wood chips – These are the shavings from the inside of trees.
+These are the shavings from the inside of trees.
 It does not include the bark or leaves.
 We picked up some maple wood shavings from a local cabinet shop.
 If you don’t have wood available to you to mulch yourself, this can be a great option as it’s organic and clean.

 Wood shavings also have more nutrients than hay, so this can help to further amend your soil.
 This can be a great option if you find a source available to you locally.
 Many times they’ll be happy to offload their excess.

-- Homemade mulch from tree cuttings.
 This is as good as it gets because it’s organic, you’re using the resources you have on-site, and it has a diversity of materials in it (chopped leaves, bark, and wood) which encourage bacterial and fungal life, greatly improving the nutrient content of your soil.

 If you can’t make your own from trees and shrubs, the best thing you can do is find a local tree company or an arborist that might allow you to take away their mulching from tree cuttings and clippings.
 Tree trimmings are great because it has the bark, sometimes leaves and all the organic material instead of just the inside wood.